-- This dress◊ that Marie Antoinette wore in Rose of Versailles, she wears a Pimped-Out Dress that has ermine trim on the dress and cape, where the ermine is studded with jewelry.
-This is why it's the page picture for PimpedOutDress.Anime And Manga.
+- When Marie Antoinette travels to France in The Rose of Versailles, she wears a Pimped-Out Dress that has ermine trim on the dress and cape, where the ermine is studded with jewelry◊.

 - Quite a few things in The Five Star Stories, a manga absolutely infamous for its overly fancy Humongous Mecha that look like they either belong to classical nobility or particularly unsubtle gangsters.